-Willis bounds, whereas a synthetic upper comparison medium must be constructed, e.g., from the maxima of the Hill moduli of the phases.
-Figure 4.16 presents predictions for the normalized, macroscopic transverse bulk modulus of a composite reinforced by aligned, short fibers of aspect ratio $a^{(i1)} = a^{(i2)} = 5$ with this phase behavior.
+Table 4.4 introduces a further set of constituent properties which describe two transversally isotropic fiber phases embedded in an isotropic matrix.
+The material parameters are chosen such that the matrix becomes the lower comparison medium required for the Hashin-Shtrikman-Willis bounds, whereas a synthetic upper comparison medium must be constructed, e.g., from the maxima of the Hill moduli of the phases.
+Figure 4.17 presents predictions for the normalized, macroscopic transverse bulk modulus of a composite reinforced by aligned, ellipsoidal, short fibers of aspect ratio $a^{(i1)} = a^{(i2)} = 5$ with the above phase behavior.
 The volume fractions of both fiber phases are assumed to be identical.
 Because the lower comparison medium corresponds to the matrix, the lower Hashin-Sthrikman-Willis bounds coincide with the Mori-Tanaka predictions, which are slightly more compliant than the Maxwell results (not shown).
-For this case the Hashin-Sthrikman-Willis bounds are markedly tighter than the Hill ones and the different estimates agree reasonably well.
+For this case the Hashin- Sthrikman-Willis bounds are markedly tighter than the Hill ones and the different estimates agree reasonably well.

-Figure 4.16: Bounds and estimates for the normalized effective transverse bulk modulus of a fictitious three-phase composite reinforced by aligned short fibers of aspect ratios $a^{(i1)} = a^{(i2)} = 5$, evaluated as functions of the total fiber volume fraction $\xi^{I} = \xi^{(i1)} + \xi^{(i2)}$, where $\xi^{(i1)} = \xi^{(i2)}$.
+Figure 4.17: Bounds and estimates for the normalized effective transverse bulk modulus of a fictitious three-phase composite reinforced by aligned short fibers of aspect ratios $a^{(i1)} = a^{(i2)} = 5$, evaluated as functions of the total fiber volume fraction $\xi^{I} = \xi^{(i1)} + \xi^{(i2)}$, where $\xi^{(i1)} = \xi^{(i2)}$.
 The material properties of matrix and fibers follow Table 4.4.

-The final example, Fig. 4.17, targets the transverse Young's moduli of composites consisting of unidirectional, continuous glass fibers embedded in an epoxy matrix with 5% of porosity, i.e., $\xi^{(m)} = 19 \xi^{(i2)}$, where the spherical pores form phase (i2).
+The final example, Fig. 4.18, targets the transverse Young's moduli of composites consisting of unidirectional, continuous glass fibers embedded in an epoxy matrix with 5% of porosity, i.e., $\xi^{(m)} = 19 \xi^{(i2)}$, where the spherical pores form phase (i2).
 The material properties of matrix and fibers follow Table 4.1 and the same scaling is used as for Fig. 4.5, which pertains to the same fibers embedded in a pore-free matrix, in order to allow direct comparisons.

-As in the case of Fig. 4.15 for this composite the Hashin-Shtrikman-Willis bounds cannot be evaluated and the standard Mori-Tanaka approach results in non-symmetrical elasticity tensors, so that a symmetrized Mori-Tanaka scheme (MT/S) must be used; its results differ slightly from those of a Maxwell scheme using the conjecture of Sevostianov and Kachanov (2014) (not shown).
+As in the case of Fig. 4.16 for this composite the Hashin-Shtrikman-Willis bounds cannot be evaluated and the standard Mori-Tanaka approach results in non-symmetrical elasticity tensors, so that a symmetrized Mori-Tanaka scheme (MT/S) must be used; its results differ slightly from those of a Maxwell scheme using the conjecture of Sevostianov and Kachanov (2014) (not shown).
 Furthermore, the presence of a pore phase of vanishing stiffness implies that lower bounds become trivially zero, so that only the upper Hill bounds are given.
-No solutions from a Differential Scheme are shown because at $\xi^{(i)} = \xi^{(i1)} = 0$ a porosity of 5% is present in the matrix, so that no suitable starting configuration is available for a DS with proportionally increasing inhomogeneity volume fractions (this
+No solutions from a Differential Scheme are shown because at $\xi^{(i)} = \xi^{(i1)} = 0$ a porosity of 5% is present in the matrix, so that no suitable starting configuration is available for a DS with proportionally increasing inhomogeneity volume fractions (this issue can be resolved, however, by suitably modifying the model).
+Figure 4.18, however, shows results from a sequential Mori-Tanaka model (seqMTM), compare section 2.8.1, in which the porous matrix is homogenized in a first step and the fibers are embedded in the resulting medium in a second step; this procedure is compatible with the assumption that

-Figure 4.17: Bounds and estimates for the normalized effective transverse Young's modulus of unidirectionally, continuously reinforced glass/epoxy composites, evaluated as functions of the fiber volume fraction $\xi^{(i)} = \xi^{(i1)}$.
+Figure 4.18: Bounds and estimates for the normalized effective transverse Young's modulus of unidirectionally, continuously reinforced glass/epoxy composites with a porous matrix, evaluated as functions of the fiber volume fraction $\xi^{(i)} = \xi^{(i1)}$.
 The material properties of matrix and fibers follow Table 4.1 and the pore volume fraction is proportional to the matrix volume fraction with $\xi^{(v)} = \xi^{(i2)} = 0.05 \xi^{(m)}$.